-This paper contributes to the literature by examining the extent to which seasonality and reliance on proxy respondents affect child labor statistics in rural Ethiopia.
-Specifically, our experimental survey design intervention consists of the random manipulation of the survey respondent in the application of the same survey instrument to 1200 Fairtrade households in three different seasons of the coffee production, which enable us to capture variation in the demand for child labor.
-A component of the household survey elicits information about the specific farm and nonfarm labor activities of children.
-In some households, children are randomly selected as respondents (treatment group), while in others the head of households or spouses (control group) are selected as respondents.
+This paper contributes to the literature by examining the extent to which seasonality and reliance on the head of household as proxy respondent affect child labor statistics in rural Ethiopia.
+Specifically, our experimental survey design intervention consists of the random manipulation of the survey respondent in the application of the same survey instrument to 1200 Fairtrade households in three different seasons of the coffee production, which enable us to capture seasonal variation in the demand for child labor.
+A component of the household survey elicits information about the specific farm and non-farm labor activities of children.
+In some households, children are randomly selected as respondents, while in others the head of households are randomly selected as respondents.
 We conducted the same survey experiment during the Meher season (main rainy season), the Belg season (short rainy season) and the harvest season.
 By interviewing the same households in different seasons of the agricultural calendar, we incorporate into the analysis the fact that rural households' demand for child labor differs during the pre- and post-harvest seasons.
-We focus on coffee-growing households engaged in Fairtrade activities, and as such, households whose income depends on seasonal agricultural coffee output.
+We focus on coffee-growing households engaged in Fairtrade activities, and as such, households whose income mostly depends on seasonal agricultural coffee output (Dragusanu, Giovannucci, and Nunn 2015).
 Fairtrade constitutes one of the fastest-growing niches in the global food market, with more than 5.5 billion Euros in registered sales in 2014, directly impacting more than 1.4 million small-scale producers in more than 74 developing countries (Fairtrade International 2014).
-Coffee is the second most traded commodity worldwide after oil and an intensive child labor cash crop (Kruger 2007).
-It is worth noting that to date there is no evidence of the magnitude and significance of child labor in the context of Fairtrade smallholder associations.
+Coffee is the second most traded commodity worldwide after oil and an intensive child labor cash crop (Kruger 2007).1

-Our main results indicate substantial variation in child labor statistics at the extensive and intensive margins depending on the timing of the field survey.
-Indeed, the child labor participation rate changes from 45 percent in the main rainy season to 76 percent in the harvest season.
-The paper documents substantive and statistically significant underreporting of child labor by proxy respondents compared to the data reported by children themselves.
-Results show that these differences are sensitive to the agricultural season and the gender of the child.
-Underreporting is particularly salient for girls in the main rainy season (10 percentage points) and harvesting season (7 percentage points).
+Our results indicate seasonal variation in child labor statistics at the extensive and intensive margins.
+Indeed, child labor participation rate changes from 45 percent in the main rainy season to 76 percent in the harvest season, which reflects households relying heavily on their children's work during harvest season.
+Controlling for seasonality effects, the estimates show statistically significant underreporting of child labor by proxy respondents compared to the data reported by children themselves.
 Proxy underreporting is driven by the child/proxy gender mismatch, as differences in child labor statistics for girls emerge when the proxy respondent is the male head of household.
-No reporting differences are found for boys across all seasons when the proxy respondent is male.
-Variation in the knowledge of Fairtrade standards and the degree and scope of effective commercial link practices between farmers and Fairtrade cooperatives do not have a systematic differential effect on the proxy reporting of child labor status.
+No reporting differences are found for boys across all seasons when the proxy respondent is the male head of household.
+The estimates also show that the estimated differences in the reports are not driven by seasonality, variation in the knowledge of Fairtrade standards, nor the degree and scope of effective commercial link practices between farmers and Fairtrade cooperatives.

-From a policy standpoint, these results suggest that one possible way to improve the accuracy of child labor measurement in contexts in which there is gender segmentation in women's participation in economic activities is to address child labor questions to both the household heads and their spouses.
+From a policy standpoint, these results suggest that one possible way to improve the accuracy of female child labor measurement in contexts in which there is gender segmentation in women's participation in economic activities is to address child labor questions to both the household heads and their spouses.
 Results show a significant reduction in the child/proxy reporting gap in child labor statistics for girls when the proxy respondent is the spouse of the head of household.
+Our findings do not suggest, however, that spouses should be the only one providing the information on child labor since spouses tend to underreport labor outcomes of boys.
+This finding may further explain the differences between reported estimates on child labor from different surveys for the same country after controlling for child, age, and work definition (Guarcello et al 2010).